Skip to content

 Vinay Shukla

 Vinay Shukla is an Indian director, best known for Tamil cinema.
 Vinay Shukla began their career in 1986.
-With 30 credits to their name and an average audience rating of 6.3, Vinay Shukla remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Vinay Shukla remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Vinay Shukla's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits